Updated: August 2018

 - the W76-1—a 100 kt MIRV warhead.

 - To comply with New START, the Navy will not deploy more than 240 missiles.
-As of September 2017, 212 missiles carrying a total of 945 warheads were deployed.
+As of February 2018, 203 submarine-launched ballistic missiles were deployed.

 - An ongoing life extension program is expected to keep the Trident II D5 in service until 2042.